Skip to main content

 In the past, parents were usually told to wait until all of their child’s baby teeth were gone and all of the permanent teeth were in, or to just wait until their dentist told them that it was time to see an orthodontist.
 However, this has changed over the years.

-At early age, orthodontists can already spot problems with jaw growth and emerging teeth while baby teeth are still present.
+At an early age, orthodontists can already spot problems with jaw growth and emerging teeth while baby teeth are still present.
 Even though your child’s teeth may appear straight, there could be a problem that only an orthodontist can detect.
 Early treatment may prevent or intercept more serious problems from developing and may make treatment at a later age shorter and less complicated, and will give your orthodontist the chance to correct problems and improve appearance when children’s natural growth processes are in full swing.